aram-father/mnist-etude/README.md

 - **Author:** Wonseok Lee (aram_father@naver.com)
 - **Last update:** 2022-01-11

+This repository is under construction

+## activity log

+- `2022-01-12`: Implement MNIST dataset prediction using MLP with pre-trained parameters

 ## What does this repository do?

 This repository implements a pacakge classfyiing MNIST data set using deep learning.